agoda-com/spark-hpopt/README.md

 ## Run the Notebooks with docker-stacks
 You can run the [notebooks](notebooks) yourself, using a docker image with Jupyter, Apache Spark and a spylon kernel for scala provided by <https://github.com/jupyter/docker-stacks>.
 You can see in [docker-compose.yml](docker-compose.yml), that we fixed the image tag of the pulled image.
 You can try to change the image tage to `latest` or another more recent tag.

-In order to run a container with Spark 2.4.7 and scala 2.11 (that's what the spylon kernel is built for) you need to take the following steps.
+In order to run a container with Spark 3.0.1 and scala 2.12  you need to take the following steps.
 If not said otherwise, run the commands in the main folder of this project.

 1. Run `sbt assembly`

-   This will create a fat jar and saves it as `hpopt/target/scala-2.11/assembly.jar`.
+   This will create a fat jar and saves it as `hpopt/target/scala-2.12/assembly.jar`.
 Later this jar will be copied to the docker image and loaded into the Jupyter notebook in order to use the package.

 2. Create a folder `notebooks_from_container` in the main folder of this project.
 Copy the notebooks from [notebooks](notebooks) into this folder.
 This folder will later be mirrored as a volume inside the docker image.

-3. Run `git clone https://github.com/jupyter/docker-stacks` in the parent folder of this project.
-(Latest commit that was checked and worked was `commit 703d8b2dcb886be2fe5aa4660a48fbcef647e7aa`.
-If you are facing problems you might want to try with this commit.)

-   If this repository is in the same parent folder as the spark-hpopt project, you won't have to change the paths to the Dockerfiles in [docker-compose.yml](docker-compose.yml).

-4. Run `docker-compose build`
+3. Run `docker-compose build`

-    This command will trigger the build of several docker images build on top of each other defined in [docker-compose.yml](docker-compose.yml) and under the usage of [minimal.dockerfile](minimal.dockerfile) and [Dockerfile](Dockerfile).
+    This command will trigger the build of the docker image build on top of `jupyter/all-spark-notebook` defined in [docker-compose.yml](docker-compose.yml) and under the usage of [Dockerfile](Dockerfile).

-5. Run `docker-compose up hpopt_notebook`
+4. Run `docker-compose up hpopt_notebook`

     Finally, runs the container.
 You should now be able to access Jupyter by using the link <http://127.0.0.1:8888>.
 We can access the Spark UI for up to 3 jobs using the ports 4040, 4041 and 4042.
 If that's not enough for you, you can expose more ports.